QuestionableM/Blueprint-Converter/README.md

-# Blueprint-Converter
+# Blueprint-Converter [Deprecated]
-Allows you to convert Scrap Mechanic blueprints into 3D models
+Allows you to convert Scrap Mechanic blueprints into 3D models.

+# New Version is available
+Tile Converter and Blueprint Converter have been merged into [SM Converter](https://github.com/QuestionableM/SM-Converter)

 # How to use
 In order for this program to work, you have to have Scrap Mechanic installed!